student searching computer

 5. What are some uncommon but essential items to pack?

 Think beyond clothes and toiletries.
-Items like a basic tool kit, first-aid kit, and important documents can be lifesavers in a new environment.
+Items such as a basic toolkit, first-aid kit, and important documents can be lifesavers in a new environment.

 6. How can I ensure my move aligns with my career goals?